jamesm-vt/cs109a_adni/docs/markdown_notebooks/rawdata_grouping_EDA.md

 **Breakdown by VISCODE**

 One possibility for aggregating the data is to take the first baseline (code: `bl`) visit for each patient from each data set.
-We can look at the breakdown of the data by `VISCODE` to see if this approach is viable.
+This is an attractive possibility because the merged data table provided by ADNI (adnimerge) has a unique entry per patient per visit code.
+We can look at the breakdown of the number of observations per patient separated by `VISCODE` to see if this approach is viable.

+To start let's define a function to return the number of records for each patient.